-- Be actively involved in the research of microbicides -- creams or gels that can be applied vaginally or anally before sexual contact to prevent HIV transmission.
+- Research on microbicides -- creams or gels that could be applied vaginally or anally before sexual contact to prevent HIV transmission.

-- Unless otherwise noted, this fact sheet defines women as adult and adolescent females aged 13 and older.
+- Adult and adolescent females aged 13 and older.

-- Heterosexual contact with a person known to have, or to be at high risk for, HIV infection.
+- Heterosexual sex with a person known to have, or be at high risk for, HIV infection.